Top 5 Sapa Tourist Attractions

 2. Bac Ha market

 Being a minority ethnic people market, Bac Ha market is located in 80 km from Sapa.
-Bac Ha is famous for its Sunday market which is a trading centre and meeting place for couples, friends, and relatives.
+Bac Ha is famous for its Sunday market which is a trading center and meeting place for couples, friends, and relatives.

 Every Sunday, Bac Ha hosts the biggest fair near the mountainous highlands and the Chinese border.
-It is the largest and most colourful market in the area and attracts throngs of villagers from the surrounding hill tribes.
+It is the largest and most colorful market in the area and attracts throngs of villagers from the surrounding hill tribes.
 Some walk several hours for the weekly opportunity to trade and barter food, animals, clothes and household goods.
 80km from Sapa, Bac Ha Market is not only the place for buying and selling, but also a place for cultural and sentiment exchanging.
 On the market days, right from the early morning, all paths and mountain roads are full of people and horses pouring to the market.
 People usually sit in groups around a soup pan (“thang co”) eating and chatting.

-Many different ethnic groups such as Flower H’mong, Phu La, Black Dao, Tay and Nung minorities gather to buy and sell local products that cannot be found elsewhere.
+Many different ethnic groups such as Flower H’ mong, Phu La, Black Dao, Tay and Nung minorities gather to buy and sell local products that cannot be found elsewhere.
 The market was very crowded, local products for sale or barter are carried on horseback.
 Besides the usual items like pigs, cows, chickens, and ducks, Bac Ha Market sold dogs.
 As dogs were available as cuts of meat, they were also available live, right next to the live pigs, chickens, and other livestock.
 There was a brisk trade at the market for everything from hand-embroidered skirts to all manner of 4-legged animals.
 The “fresh” meat section is not for the faint of heart and might steer more than a few visitors in the direction of strict vegetarianism.

 Let’s once visit Bac Ha Market with Sapa trekking tours and you will be able to experience a wide range of different colorful ethnic minorities and more interesting things of life in the mountains…